AtmosphericX/AtmosphericX/project/docs/pages/widgets/alerts.md

 :::

 ::: details Example 3
-- Prompt: Make an `alert` widget that sets the `text allignment of the header to the center`, doesn't contain `event status`, and changes the `border radius to 1px`
+- Prompt: Make an `alert` widget that sets the `text alignment of the header to the center`, doesn't contain `event status`, and changes the `border radius to 1px`
 ```
 /widgets/alerts?setTextAlignment=center&setValuePath=%properties.event%&setBorderRadius=1
 ```